“Little darling, here comes the Sun!”

 One of the sweetest songs from the Beatles was perhaps made for one of the most serene places in the world – the Maldives!
 Turquoise water, white sand beaches along the coastline, ever-friendly locals who would come out of their ways to help you out and a surreal underwater world, the Maldives assures you that the Almighty was at his creative best when coming up with this paradise.

 Private islands with luxurious resorts, exquisite food and beverages, and picturesque backgrounds, Maldives is so beautiful that even an accidental click on your camera will gift you with a magnificent imagery of the scenic destination.
 Come for your honeymoon, bachelor’s party or even a simple family getaway or maybe a solo retreat in search of yourself, Maldives is an island straight out of a fairy tale that will happily take you in its warm embrace.
 The place is where lost hopes are restored and a sense of euphoria instilled in the minds and hearts of all those who come there.
 Experience a perennial bliss when the cool breeze from the coastlines of the Indian Ocean caresses you gently on your face.
 You will soon smile for no reason looking at the vast expanse of the ocean probably holding a Chardonnay in your hand!
-Get yourself insured by the Best Travel Insurance for Asia at Thomas Cook.

 Welcome to Maldives – where time stops!